 Where should you go?
 What should you do?
 With so many destinations to choose from, our staff at DROPLET narrowed down for you our top 5 favorite places to explore and camp this summer in British Columbia.

 If the thought of fresh local fruits, ciders, wines, and warm weather taunts you, head over to Osoyoos.
 In fact, our very first DROPLET campground is secured at the proximity of Osoyoos!
 The lots haven’t been built yet, our production of teardrop trailers has taken all our team hands to make us succeed at our building mission during this summer of operations

 Porteau Cove Provincial Park, Squamish

 An amazing campground in the proximity of the city, on the way to World-renown outdoors destinations like Squamish and Whistler.
 Get to fall asleep watching the sunset over the water.
 Better book a spot early on!

 Sechelt, Sunshine Coast

 Only a 45′ ferry or a 15′ float plane ride from Vancouver, the Sunshine Coast hoards many secret camping spots, all more beautiful than others.
 Beyond its beaches, it is also a fantastic mountain biking and hiking destination.

 Green Point Campground, Tofino

 Impossible to think about camping in BC and not to visualize Long Beach, Tofino.
 This place is wild, the surf is good, the locals are very nice and the atmosphere casual.
-Green Point Campground is located close to town, has great facilities, is relatively inexpensive, and gorges of old growth trees, which make the rain-forest a powerful place to catch up on sleep at night.
-The region gets busy in the summer, but head there in the early spring or late fall and you might have half the campground for yourself, nursed to sleep by the sound of the waves crushing on the beach, only a few hundred feet below.
+Green Point Campground is located close to town, has great facilities, is relatively inexpensive, and gorges of old-growth trees, which make the rainforest a powerful place to catch up on sleep at night.
+The region gets busy in the summer, but head there in the early spring or late fall and you might have half the campground for yourself, nursed to sleep by the sound of the waves crashing on the beach, only a few hundred feet below.